subinamehta/training-material/topics/proteomics/tutorials/Proteogenomics/Proteogenomics_DBsearch/RNAseq_DBsearch.md

 results.
 PeptideShaker has been wrapped in Galaxy to work in combination with SearchGUI outputs.

-> ### {% icon comment %} Comment
+>>     ###Comment
-> There are a number of choices for different data files that can be generated using
+>>      There are a number of choices for different data files that can be generated using
-> PeptideShaker.
-A compressed file can be made containing all information needed to view the
+>>      PeptideShaker.
+A compressed file can be made containing all information needed to
-> results in the standalone PeptideShaker viewer.
-A `mzidentML` file can be created that contains
+>>      view them results in the standalone PeptideShaker viewer.
+A `mzidentML` file can
-> all peptide sequence matching information and can be utilized by compatible downstream
+>>      be created that contains all peptide sequence matching information and can be
-> software.
-Other outputs are focused on the inferred proteins identified from the PSMs, as well
+>>      utilized by compatible downstream software.
+Other outputs are focused on the inferred
-> as phosphorylation reports, relevant if a phosphoproteomics experiment has been undertaken.
+>>      proteins identified from the PSMs, as well as phosphorylation reports, relevant if
+>>      a phosphoproteomics experiment has been undertaken.
+>>
-> More detailed information on peptide inference using SearchGUI and PeptideShaker can be found in our tutorial on [Peptide and Protein ID]({{site.baseurl}}/topics/proteomics/tutorials/protein-id-sg-ps/tutorial.html).
+>>      More detailed information on peptide inference using SearchGUI and PeptideShaker can
-{: .comment}
+>>      be found in our tutorial on [Peptide and Protein ID]({{site.baseurl}}/topics/proteomics/tutorials/protein-id-sg-ps/tutorial.html).

-> ### {% icon hands_on %} Hands-on: PeptideShaker
+ ###  Hands-on: PeptideShaker
 >
-> 1. **PeptideShaker** {% icon tool %}: Run **PeptideShaker** with:
+> 1. **PeptideShaker** : Run **PeptideShaker** with:
 >   - **Compressed SearchGUI results**: The SearchGUI archive file
 >   - **Specify Advanced PeptideShaker Processing Options**: `Default Processing Options`
->   - **Specify Advanced Filtering Options**: `Advanced Filtering Options`
+>   - **Specify Advanced Filtering Options**: `Default Filtering Options`
->   - **Maximum Precursor Error Type**: `Daltons`
->   - **Specify Contact Information for mzIdendML**: You can leave the default dummy options for now, but feel free to enter custom contact information.
 >   - **Include the protein sequences in mzIdentML**: `No`
 >   - **Output options**: Select the `PSM Report` (Peptide-Spectral Match) and the `Certificate of Analysis`
 >
->       > ### {% icon comment %} Comment
+>>     ###  Comment
->       >
+>>
->       > The **Certificate of Analysis** provides details on all the parameters
+>>     The **Certificate of Analysis** provides details on all the parameters
->       > used by both SearchGUI and PeptideShaker in the analysis.
+>>     used by both SearchGUI and PeptideShaker in the analysis.
 This can be downloaded from the
->       > Galaxy instance to your local computer in a text file if desired.
+>>     Galaxy instance to your local computer in a text file if desired.
->       {: .comment}
+>
 >
 > 2. Click **Execute** and inspect the resulting files after they turned green with the **View data** icon:
 >     ![View data button](../../images/view_data_icon.png)